chtoucas/Abc/README.md

 // Or using the Query Expression Pattern.
 Maybe<int> q = from x in some where x >= 0 select Math.Sqrt(x);
 ```
-In both cases, the result is Maybe(2).
+In both cases, the result is a maybe of 2.
-If we start with an empty maybe or `Maybe.Some(-4)` instead, the result is
+If we start with an empty _maybe_ or `Maybe.Some(-4)` instead, the result is
 `Maybe<int>.None`.

 Safely extract the enclosed value. `Maybe<T>` is a strict option type, we don't